aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create a basic anomaly detection pipeline with filtering
 --------------------------------------------------------

-The first anomaly detection pipeline is based on filtering any instances of high CPU load based on a fixed threshold.
-The messages above the threshold are pushed to a separate Apache Kafka® topic.
+The first anomaly detection pipeline that you'll create showcases a basic anomaly detection system: you want to flag any sensor reading exceding a fixed ``80%`` threshold since it could represent a heating anomany.
+You'll read the IoT sensor readings from the ``cpu_load_stats_real`` in Apache Kafka, build a filtering pipeline in Apache Flink, and push the readings above the ``80%`` threshold back to Apache Kafka, but in a separate ``cpu_load_stats_real_filter`` topic.

 .. mermaid::